Worked Example — U.S. Term Limits, Inc. v. Thornton

 The Thomas Dissent

-The dissent articulates a coherent alternative architecture grounded in:
+The dissent articulates an alternative architecture grounded in:

 Under this model, state-level rotation mechanisms are permissible unless expressly prohibited by constitutional text.
 Variation across states is treated as an ordinary feature of federalism rather than a structural defect.